spicy-potato-cat/SEMV-Vault/Cybersecurity Fundamentals/UNIT 7/Firewalls.md

-A firewall maybe a computer system or a software service that is running on an existing router or server.
+AA firewall maybe a computer system or a software service that is running on an existing router or server.

 Firewalls can be classified based on